ibexa/documentation-developer/docs/release_notes/ez_platform_v2.1.0.md

 ### Other UI improvements

-- When accessing the back office from a link to a specific content item, after logging in you are now redirected to the proper content view.
+- When accessing the back office from a link to a specific content item, after logging in you're now redirected to the proper content view.
 - In edit mode you can now preview content as it looks in any SiteAccess it's available in.
 - When you start editing a content item that already has an open draft, you can see a draft conflict screen: